codeknight03/codeknight03/README.md

 # 💫 About Me:
 I am passionate DevOps enthusiast working on GPU observability.
-I have been actively contributing to the community in different projects most notable of which are Alertmanager and Prometheus Operator. <br><br>I am currently working on building an exporter for slurm metrics using the slurm rest apis. <br><br>
+I have been actively contributing to the community in different projects most notable of which are Alertmanager and Prometheus Operator.

 # 💻 Tech Stack: